All Products

 • The instance on which your ApsaraDB RDS for MySQL database is created must reside in the same region as your Simple Log Service project.
 Otherwise, you cannot obtain data from the database.

 • You can access and obtain data from an ApsaraDB RDS for MySQL database by using an internal endpoint of the instance on which the database is created.
-For more information, see Obtain data from an ApsaraDB RDS for MySQL database over the internal network.
+For more information, see Use Simple Log Service to connect to an ApsaraDB RDS for MySQL instance for data enrichment.

 Use the e_table_map function to enrich data